aldebaran/qibuild/doc/source/guide/using_toolchains.rst

         in /home/user/.local/share/qi/toolchains/linux32/world

+Note: if you HTTP or FTP server is protected by a password, you can put the username and password in the ``.config/qi/qibuild.xml`` configuration file.

+See the section :ref:`qibuild-xml-syntax` for details.

 You can also add the Aldebaran C++ SDKs or cross toolchains as if they were packages.
 (This sound a bit weird, but it works)